jxccc1998/electron-vite-react-boop/README.md

 Feature
 ---
-Multi label switching is a worthwhile thing to achieve
+Multi label switching is a worthwhile thing to achieve(It will be realized when there is time) -.-